Homemade Potatoes Au Gratin are classic comfort food! The tender potato slices are covered in a creamy cheese sauce and baked until golden.

 How To Make Potatoes Au Gratin

-- Slice Potatoes: After peeling the potatatoes, use a mandoline slicer to make thin slices.
+Slice Potatoes: After peeling the potatoes, use a mandoline slicer to make thin slices.
 You can also use a sharp knife to slice the potatoes.

-- Cheese Sauce: Prepare the white cream sauce on the stovetop.
+Cheese Sauce: Prepare the white cream sauce on the stovetop.
 Make a roux using butter and flour.
-Whisk in the milk until the flour clumps have dissovled.
+Whisk in the milk until the flour clumps have dissolved.
 Add the seasonings and cook the sauce until thickened.
 Remove the sauce from the heat and stir in the shredded cheddar cheese.

-- Potatoes: In a greased casserole dish, layer the sliced potaotes and cheese sauce.
+Potatoes: Layer the sliced potatoes and cheese sauce in a greased casserole dish.
 Dot the top with cubed butter.

 Yes, you can make potatoes au gratin without peeling the potatoes first.
 It simply depends on what your family prefers.
 Leaving the skins on the potatoes gives the final dish added nutrition and a more rustic appearance.

-You can add diced ham, crumbled bacon, diced onions, and parmesan cheese.
+You can add diced ham, real bacon bits, diced onions, and parmesan cheese.